-- 1. By eReport through the ChildStory Reporter website. - 2.
-By calling the Child Protection Helpline on 132 111
+- 1) By eReport through the ChildStory Reporter website. - 2) By calling the Child Protection Helpline on 132 111.

-Where circumstances are serious and the child could be in imminent or serious danger, a report must be made via the telephone (see https://www.facs.nsw.gov.au/providers/ children-families/interagency-guidelines/child-protection-report/chapters/making-areport).
+Where circumstances are serious and the child could be in imminent or serious danger, a report must be made via the telephone on 132 111.